thousandbrainsproject/tbp.monty/rfcs/extended_goal_state_functionality.md

 ### `MotorSystem`
  - Will be initialized with any number of policies.
 As before, these will all be model-free.
  - Will perform policy/action selection based on a given goal state.
 Note that a goal state may not always be set, in which case it is expected that an appropriate model-free policy will be selected to produce an action.
+For example, when goal-states from `GetGoodView` are not used, the motor system can randomly saccade.

 ### `GoalState`
  - May be augmented with metadata indicating the target of the goal, such as the agent's position or a sensor's sensed location.